geniusyield/smart-order-router/README.md

   on a file.
 - `collateral`, an optional field to specify the collateral for the bot.
 If not present, Atlas will choose a suitable UTxO as collateral.
-- `nftMintingPolicyFP` and `orderValidatorFP`, the filepath where the minting policy and validator are stored.
-- `"validatorsRefs"`, contains the information necessary for the validator.
-Contains 3 mandatory fields and 2 optional ones.
-  - `"refAddr"`, address where the reference NFT is placed.
-  - `"refNftAc"`, assetClass of the reference NFT is placed.
-  - `"refNftUtxoRef"`, UTxO reference where the reference NFT is placed.
-  - `"scriptRef"`, an optional parameter for the script reference.
-This UTxO has to have the partial order validator as a script ref.
-  - `"nftPolicyRef"`, an optional parameter for the script reference of the partial orders NFT.
-This UTxO has to have the partial order NFT minting policy as a script ref.
 - `strategy`, currently the SOR supports one possible strategy: OneSellToManyBuy.
 - `scanDelay`, the duration of time in µs we wait before re-initiating a complete iteration for the bot.
 - `maxOrderMatches`, is the maximum amount of orders to be matched into a single transaction.